pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Auto-scaling, load balancing, caching, and circuit breakers for protection.
+**Answer:** * Auto-scaling, load balancing, caching, and circuit breakers for protection.

 </details>

+#### Intermediate Level

-**Q4:** How would you design a URL shortener that needs to handle 1 billion redirects per day?
+**Q1:** How would you design a URL shortener that needs to handle 1 billion redirects per day?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Database sharding, read replicas, CDN, caching layers, and distributed architecture.
+**Answer:** * Database sharding, read replicas, CDN, caching layers, and distributed architecture.

 </details>

-**Q5:** What happens if your database becomes the bottleneck in a URL shortener?
+**Q2:** What happens if your database becomes the bottleneck in a URL shortener?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Database optimization, read replicas, caching, query optimization, and database sharding.
+**Answer:** * Database optimization, read replicas, caching, query optimization, and database sharding.

 </details>

-**Q6:** How would you handle scaling for a URL shortener that needs to work across multiple data centers?
+**Q3:** How would you handle scaling for a URL shortener that needs to work across multiple data centers?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Multi-region deployment, database replication, cross-region caching, and load balancing.
+**Answer:** * Multi-region deployment, database replication, cross-region caching, and load balancing.

 </details>

+#### Advanced Level

-**Q7:** Design a URL shortener that needs to support real-time analytics on every click.
+**Q1:** Design a URL shortener that needs to support real-time analytics on every click.

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Streaming data processing, real-time aggregation, analytics database, and event-driven architecture.
+**Answer:** * Streaming data processing, real-time aggregation, analytics database, and event-driven architecture.

 </details>

-**Q8:** How would you handle scaling for a URL shortener that needs to support enterprise features?
+**Q2:** How would you handle scaling for a URL shortener that needs to support enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Enterprise-specific scaling, custom domains, compliance features, and dedicated infrastructure.
+**Answer:** * Enterprise-specific scaling, custom domains, compliance features, and dedicated infrastructure.

 </details>

-**Q9:** What scaling optimizations would you implement for a URL shortener with high throughput?
+**Q3:** What scaling optimizations would you implement for a URL shortener with high throughput?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Database sharding, read replicas, caching strategies, and distributed architecture.
+**Answer:** * Database sharding, read replicas, caching strategies, and distributed architecture.

 </details>

+#### System Design Deep Dive

-**Q10:** How would you design scaling for a URL shortener that needs to support custom domains and enterprise features?
+**Q1:** How would you design scaling for a URL shortener that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Domain-specific scaling, enterprise infrastructure, custom domains, and compliance features.
+**Answer:** * Domain-specific scaling, enterprise infrastructure, custom domains, and compliance features.

 </details>